About this seminar

 The fee includes documentation and refreshments.
-Lunches, a reception or dinner are included if mentioned in the programme.
+One lunch and refreshments are included.
 After the seminar, a certificate of participation will be handed out and participants will be given access to the digital version of the seminar documents.
 Accommodation and travel costs are at the expense of the participants or their administration.

 EIPA offers a 10% discount to all civil servants working for one of EIPA’s supporting countries, and civil servants working for an EU institution, body or agency.

 Who are the supporting countries?